davorg/davecross.co.uk/docs/projects/index.md

 show you the first thirty names in the line of succession to the British throne on any date in the last 180 years.

+## Perl School

+[Perl School](https://perlschool.com/) is a publishing company that helps Perl developers write and publish ebooks about Perl.
+I have plans to expand that to other technologies.

 ## BBC Radio Streams

 Many years ago the [BBC Radio Streams project](https://dave.org.uk/streams)